 I handed him Kevin’s business card, telling him to reach out after the first of the year.
 He thanked me, and handed me a voucher for a complimentary breakfast the next morning.
 I shook his hand, thanked him for being vulnerable about his past, told him it was a pleasure meeting him, and headed back up to my room.

 Looking back, I had no idea any of that was going to come up when I asked about the tattoo.
-Heck, I know a bunch of people who wouldn’t have spoken the question – if they had even noticed, they wouldn’t have wanted to be rude or create an awkward situation.
+Heck, I know a bunch of people who wouldn’t have voiced the question – if they had even noticed, they wouldn’t have wanted to be rude or create an awkward situation.
 For better or worse, that didn’t occur to me until after I had already opened my mouth.
 But I’m glad I did.
 I’m glad Shawn was vulnerable, and that I got to widen my perspective of the world by seeing his.

 Everyone has a story.
 Most people are willing to share it – sometimes they’re just waiting for someone to listen.
 Shawn’s story was incredible, and I’m glad I was in the right place at the right time to hear it…even if that place was leaning against a hotel desk, waiting for my key.